 Fujisawa

 I see.
-What kind of work do you do when you work night shifts other than responding to alerts?
+What else do you do on the night shift besides responding to alerts?

 Fujisawa

-I think it's great to hear a direct thank you from the customer, which gives me a sense of accomplishment and makes me feel glad that I did it.
+I think it's great to have customers say thank you directly to you, as it gives you a sense of accomplishment and makes you feel like it was worth doing

 Fujisawa